gopikrishna-a/Python_Oops/README.md

 ### Modules Vs Classes

-   i.
-Module is a file that containes python code ii.
-Class  is a Python Code
+* Module is a file that containes python code
+* Class  is a Python Code

 Ex:

       from collections import Counter

-Here
-collections --> Module
-Counter     --> Class
+      #Here
+      #collections is a Module (Python file)
+      #Counter is Class (Python Code)